beckym223/manual_work/E6_long_edited.md

 ings of the system and seek advice on the advantages of different timing of retirement, younger workers are not well informed.53 Some
-52 1 note that in a model with homogeneous life expect-  ancy, if we have fully rational workers and if the increase in  benefits implies an implicit tax, there is an increase in  insurance insofar as early retirement is a consequence of an  adverse realization of opportunities.
-This is a familiar opti- mal insurance result-that one taxes observable variables in the states where they signal a lower marginal utility of  consumption.
-53 Information is also supplied in annual statements  which give individual benefit levels for different retirement  ages.
-Someone anticipating no benefits at all might see no  link (although inconsistent anticipations about the future are  common).
-Presumably that would change with a reform that  was widely perceived as restoring long-run sustainability.
-VOL. 94 NO. 1
-13

 ### ---Economics-2004-0-15.txt---
 simulations have assumed that younger workers